kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - The payer must be the same as the payer in the `CreateConfigAndPoolWithFirstBuyParam` params.
 - The poolCreator is required to sign when creating the pool.
 - The baseMint token type must be the same as the config key's token type.
-- The quoteMint must be the same as the config key's quoteMint.
 - The poolCreator will be the buyer for the first buy.
+- You can use any of the build curve functions to create the curve configuration.

 ---

 ### createPoolAndBuy

-Creates a new pool with the configuration key and buys the token immediately.
+Creates a new pool with the config key and buys the token immediately.

 #### Function